ApexStudios-Dev/.github/assets/minecraft/new/fantasyfurniture_modrinth.md

 - [**Royal**\*](https://modrinth.com/project/fantasys-furniture-royal)
 - [**Necrolord**\*](https://modrinth.com/project/fantasys-furniture-necrolord)

 Along side these modules comes our **Decorations*** module, unlike the above this module does not add any new furniture set.
-Rather it adds various additional decortational blocks
+Rather it adds various additional decorational blocks

 _* - Still in active development, and may not yet be publicly available_